 PS: Sex is a recurring element in your work, but it’s often a type of sex that could be considered deviant in some way.
 In this collection, “Saturday Afternoon” deals with a young woman convincing her two male friends to have sex with each other; in “Bad Return” the narrator is a witness to a massive orgy; and in “The Red Ribbon,” the narrator finds she needs her husband to pay her for sex.
 Have you encountered any resistance or narrow-minded interpretations of these types of “deviant behaviors” as a result of these stories?
 Do you think writing about sex helps create a more open and honest dialogue?

 AB: I haven’t encountered much resistance, though occasionally an Amazon reviewer will take offense.
 Mainly, I think my impulse to write about sex this way is the same impulse that leads me to magic in storytelling (and adolescence!)—all these elements push something so that it’s overt, on the surface, and therefore more tangible and easier for me to explore.

 In the liner notes of a PJ Harvey album, she has a picture of herself holding up a sign that says something like “Don’t Be Subtle.”
 (It might actually be “Fuck Subtlety” but I’m not sure.)
 I liked that.
 Of course her music is totally subtle in other ways, but I like the idea that making something un-subtle in certain strong surface choices means the issues might be made more clear.
 So ‘regular’ sex wouldn’t provide that—it would be too nuanced!

-The Color Master is available in hardcover, eBook, and audiobook from Doubleday.subscribe to Ploughshares?
+The Color Master is available in hardcover, eBook, and audiobook from Doubleday.Might we be so bold as to suggest that you subscribe to Ploughshares?